 - Cover: Temperature-balancing fabric

-The i8’s defining feature is the DualAir chamber system: two independent air bladders, one per side of a split queen, each inflatable to a Sleep Number setting from 0 to 100 via the app.
-The Responsive Comfort foam layer above the air chamber provides surface cushioning.
+The DualAir chamber system is Sleep Number's core differentiator: two independent air bladders, one per side, each inflatable to a setting from 0 to 100 via app.
 SleepIQ sensors embedded in the mattress track heart rate variability, breath rate, and movement throughout the night.
-The air chambers are inflated and deflated by a pump housed in the base of the bed—audible during adjustment.
-The rubber air chamber material is the primary driver of the i8’s 7.5/10 cooling score; rubber does not breathe the way open-cell foam does.
+The rubber air chamber material is the primary driver of Sleep Number's lower cooling scores, because rubber does not breathe the way open-cell foam does.
+See our full Amerisleep AS3 review and Amerisleep mattress reviews for additional model depth.

 30-Night Test Results